Pwnagotchi-Unofficial/Pwnagotchi.org/content/getting-started/encryption/_index.en.md

 **TL;DR:** Click [here](#a-step-by-step-guide) to jump directly to the step-by-step encryption guide.

-What if you loose your Pwnagotchi?
+What if you lose your Pwnagotchi?
 All your data (API keys, handshakes, etc) will be lost.
 Also, the person who finds your little friend will be able to read your data.

 Although we cannot help you in not losing your device, we can help you prevent the leak of your data by using encryption.
 We will use [dm-crypt](https://en.wikipedia.org/wiki/Dm-crypt) subsystem of Linux.